sonata-project/SonataAdminBundle/docs/reference/preview_mode.rst

 and finally overriding the action buttons to show the approve/decline buttons like the default preview.html.twig.

 The entity is passed to the view in a variable called **object**.
-If your original view expects a different object you can just set your own variables prior to calling parent().
+If your original view expects a different object you can set your own variables prior to calling ``parent()``.

 .. code-block:: jinja